 A hidden gem, and popular among locals is Izcuchaca.
 For the most authentic and least touristy day trip from Cusco, visit Izcuchaca!

 Only an hour outside of Cusco, Izcuchaca is a small town in the Sacred Valley.
-While it’s not a tourist town, if you are looking to get off the beaten path and more local this is a great spot.
+While it’s not a tourist town, if you are looking to get off the beaten path and more local this is one of the best day trips from Cusco.

 To get here, you can take a bus from Plaza Santiago to Izcuchaca.
 They run about every 15 minutes and only cost 3 Soles for a one-way ticket!